mbreaux2023/UnityLootGenerator/UnityLootGenerator/WrittenResponse.md

 Condition(s) tested by the first call:

-This tests if the method doesn't allow a null input and throws and exception
+This tests that my method properly validates the input parameter and fails with an invalid input.

 **TODO: Complete this section**

 Condition(s) tested by the second call:

-This tests that the method accepts a valid GameObject
+This tests that the method executes properly given a valid input.